-New models and changes to existing margin models and related methodologies are reviewed through internal committees and external participant working groups as well as being subject to independent validation.
+New and changes to existing margin models and related methodologies are reviewed through internal committees and external participant working groups as well as being subject to independent validation.

 To manage a crisis or default, LCH has established a Crisis Management Team (CMT) and a Default Crisis Management Team (DCMT), each working across all of the LCH services.
-Each works within plans and procedures ensuring that the response to and management of a crisis or default is well co-ordinated and effective, minimising the impact on employees and clearing members.
+Each works within regularly reviewed plans and procedures ensuring that LCH's response to and management of a crisis or default is well co-ordinated and effective, minimising the impact on the company's clearing businesses and its clearing members.